zhwa/mlir-example/book/Chapter-02-Dynamic-Shapes.md

 }
 ```

 Each operation produces a new tensor value.
-The question bufferization answers: **Where do these tensors actually live in memory?** The bufferization pass:
+The question bufferization answers: **Where do these tensors actually live in memory?**

+**Connection to Chapter 1's Output Buffer Pattern**: Remember the "output buffer pattern" we introduced in Chapter 1, where functions take pre-allocated output memrefs as parameters?
+Bufferization is the transformation that converts functional-style tensor operations (which return new values) into imperative-style memref operations (which write to output buffers).
+This is how `%result = linalg.add(%a, %b)` (tensor version) becomes `linalg.add ins(%a, %b) outs(%result)` (memref version).
+The bufferization pass determines allocation strategies and inserts the output buffer pattern automatically.

+The bufferization pass:

 1. **Analyzes tensor dataflow** to determine when values can share storage
 2. **Inserts memory allocations** for tensors that need new buffers